Beyond Euclid: An Illustrated Guide to Modern Machine Learning with Geometric, Topological, and Algebraic Structures: Survey: Non-Euclidean Machine Learning

-This concludes our review and categorization of non-Euclidean generalizations of machine learning methods for regression and dimensionality reduction.
-While several deep neural network models\textemdash such as variational autoencoders\textemdash appear in our dimensionality reduction taxonomy, we have saved a more complete treatment of deep learning for the next section.
+This concludes our review and categorization of non-Euclidean machine learning methods in regression and latent embeddings.
+For a more detailed review of topology in machine learning, we refer the reader to \citep{hensel2021survey}.
+While several deep neural network models\textemdash such as variational autoencoders\textemdash appear in our latent embedding taxonomy, we have saved a more complete treatment of deep learning for the next section.
 Deep neural networks stand out from more traditional machine learning methods in that they are flexible compositions of functions that progressively transform data between spaces.
-In our consideration of dimensionality reduction methods, we abstracted away from the transformations performed by individual neural network layers to consider only the structure of the input and latent spaces (which may be many layers deep in a model).
+In our consideration of latent embedding methods, we abstracted away from the transformations performed by individual neural network layers to consider only the structure of the input and latent spaces (which may be many layers deep in a model).
 In the next section, we explicitly consider the input-output structure of individual neural network layers, and the ways in which topology, geometry, and algebra have been incorporated into these layers.